 - Moderne DX Edition - Work on an organization’s codebase in a fully air-gapped environment.
 Includes an on-premises Central Service that integrates with local Moderne CLI instances.

-To get started with Moderne, you can try the product on open-source code or book a demo with us.
+To get started with Moderne, you can try the product on open-source code (which is also free for community OSS use) or book a demo with us.